cryptohero92/cryptohero92/README.md

 - 👋 Hi, I am cryptohero92 in Blockchain world.
 - 👀 I had participated in various Blockchain projects including Shiba Inu Coin Development.
 - 💞️ I’m looking for opportunities to use my skill and ability.
-- 📫 Contact info: alwaysflexibleman@hotmail.com or alwaysflexibleman@gmail.com
+- 📫 Contact info: alwaysflexibleman@hotmail.com

 <!---
 cryptohero92/cryptohero92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.